ltungv/space-shooter-rs/README.md

 ## Goals

 This is me trying to design and implement a complete game using the Entity-Component-System paradigm.
-Before this project, I've tried out game development using other Rust game engines/ECS libraries, namely [Amethyst](https://amethyst.rs) (this uses [specs](https://github.com/amethyst/specs) as the ECS library) and [ggez](https://ggez.rs) together with [legion](https://github.com/amethyst/legion), but I found those quite complex and unintuitive for a beginner like me.
+I've tried out game development using other Rust game engines, namely [Amethyst](https://amethyst.rs) and [ggez](https://ggez.rs) in combination with [legion](https://github.com/amethyst/legion), but I found those solutions to be quite complex.

 ## Todos